-Year ended Year ended Year ended

-31 March 31 March 31 March
+Year ended 31 March 2021 Year ended 31 March 2020 Year ended 31 March 2019 Turnover 1,788,481 1,610,711 1,351,580 acts as an agent (271,570) (249,052) (222,111) Revenues 1,516,911 1,361,659 1,129,469

-2021 2020 2019

-Turnover Less: cost paid to the vendors of software subscriptions, 1,788,481 1,610,711 1,351,580

-software assurance, product maintenance and cloud services, where the Group acts as an agent (271,570) (249,052) (222,111)

-Revenues 1,516,911 1,361,659 1,129,469

-Turnover is a non-IFRS alternative performance measure established by the Group's management to monitor the amount of gross amounts billed to the customers for all types of products and services processed by the Group over a reporting period as a reseller, regardless of the Group's role in the delivery process - as principal or as an agent.
+Turnover is a non-IFRS alternative performance measure established by the Group's management to monitor the amount of gross amounts billed to the customers for all types of products and services processed by the Group over a reporting period as a reseller, regardless of the Group's role in the delivery process-as principal or as an agent.
 It is different from the amount of the Group's reported revenues for the amounts of costs of 3rd party software products in situations when the Group acts as an agent (refer to Note 3, 4).
 The Group's revenues include a blend of gross amounts billed to the customers where the Group acts as a principal and only gross margin where the Group acts as an agent.
 Turnover allows for better assessment of the volume of the Group's business and ensures comparability between fiscal periods since changes in the mix of products where the Group acts as principal versus where The Group acts as agent may significantly affect revenue trends.